Alimedhat000/Final-Project-Mini-Smart-Home-System/OpenCV&FaceRecognition/Readme.md

 ### Key Components

 - **YuNet for Face Detection**: YuNet is an ONNX-based face detector model that is lightweight and efficient, making it suitable for real-time detection.
-- **DeepFace for Face Recognition**: DeepFace provides a powerful face recognition framework supporting various models such as Facenet, VGG-Face, etc.
+- **DeepFace for Face Recognition with Facenet model**: DeepFace provides a powerful face recognition framework and in this project, it uses the Facenet model for recognizing faces.

+## Conclusion from faceDetection.ipynb

+The `faceDetection.ipynb` notebook demonstrates the effectiveness of the face detection and recognition system.
+The key conclusions are:

+- The YuNet model is capable of detecting faces in real-time with high accuracy.
+- DeepFace successfully recognizes faces from the database and annotates them correctly.
+- The system is efficient and performs well under various lighting conditions and angles.
+- The combination of YuNet for detection and DeepFace for recognition with the Facenet model provides a robust solution for real-time face recognition applications.